 Language Disorders cont.

-everything we do, I would say almost everything is
+Since communication is language and it is in everything we do, I would say almost everything is affected.

-Children with language disorders have a very hard time in school.
+Children with these disorders have a very hard time in school.

 primary